 Link to the BBC video

-The eight of July 2010 has entered the history books as being an incredible achievement in the advancement of human flight.
-This morning at a small military airbase in Switzerland an experimental solar-powered aircraft launched on the previous day landed safely after successfully flying through the night.
-The incredible feat is a step toward the even more incredible aim of circling the globe using only the power of the Sun to fuel the plane.
+The eighth of July 2010 entered the history books as being an incredible achievement in the advancement of human flight.
+That morning at a small military airbase in Switzerland an experimental solar-powered aircraft launched on the previous day landed safely after successfully flying through the night.
+The incredible feat was a previously-thought impossible step toward the even more incredible aim of circling the globe using only the power of the Sun to fuel the plane.

-The designers, the Solar Impulse team led by Mr Borschberg and fellow aviator Bertrand Piccard, say that this proves that a plane can be kept in the air around the clock.
+The designers, the Solar Impulse team led by Mr Borschberg and fellow aviator Bertrand Piccard, said that their endeavour proved that a plane could be kept in the air around the clock.
 “Nothing can prevent us from another day and night, and the myth of perpetual flight.”
-The team will now build a new, more advanced, model of the plane and they plan to aim to circumnavigate the globe by 2013.
+The team will now build a new, more advanced, model of the plane and they plan to aim to circumnavigate the globe within the next few years.